 Feeding a hunger for food innovation

-Red River College’s Culinary Research & Innovation team works out of the Prairie Research Kitchen, a state-of-the-art research facility on the 11th floor of the Paterson GlobalFoods Institute.
+The Prairie Research Kitchen is a state-of-the-art research facility on the 11th floor of the Paterson GlobalFoods Institute.
 We serve Western Canada’s vibrant food production industries by building on our province’s strengths in food research, development and innovation.

 Our clients in the food industry put the creativity and skills of our Culinary Arts students, staff and instructors to work bringing new food products or services to the market.